agavajumba/ruto-must-go/README.md

 - Current issues:
   - Blank space on the left of the desktop page.
   - Misalignment in the mobile version.
+  - Find the images in the Public\external directory
 ## Installation

 1. Clone this repository to your local machine: